bloodmc/GriefDefenderDoc/docs/guide/basic/flag-definitions-gui.md

 # A collection of flag definitions designed for vanilla minecraft.
 # Each group defined will be displayed in the flag GUI for users.
 # Groups can have the following settings :
 #    enabled=<true|false>: Whether the group is enabled.
 #    admin-group=<true|false>: Whether this group is considered for admin use only.
 #    Note: GUI toggles in PRESETS will always apply to current claim only.
 #    Note: If you assign users the permission 'griefdefender.admin.advanced-flags', they will be able to access admin presets within the claim tab.
 #          It is recommended not to assign this permission to users for best experience.
 #    value=<true|false>: This is used to set a default value for the flag definition.
 It is only used in conjunction with 'override=<type>, default=<type> settings.
 #    contexts=["key=value"]: A list of definition contexts that will be applied to all permissions.
 # Note: This is primary used with 'default' and 'override' contexts.
 Ex. contexts=["default=global"]
 # Note: You must specify one of the following contexts :'gd_claim_default=<type>' or 'gd_claim_override=<type>''
 # Note: Context values support wildcards '?' and '*' by using Apache's wildcard matcher.
 #  The wildcard '?' represents a single character.
 #  The wildcard '*' represents zero or more characters.
 # Each group will have an associated permission in order to be viewable.
 # The user groups will use the permission : 'griefdefender.user.custom.flag.<preset>.<group>
 # The admin groups will use the permission : 'griefdefender.admin.custom.flag.<preset>.<group>
 # Within each group, you can define flag definitions.
 # Each flag definition must be defined in the following format:
 #  enabled: Controls whether the definition is enabled.
 Accepts a value of 'true' or 'false'
 #  default-value: The default value to assign flag definition.
 #  description: The flag description to display on hover.
 Uses the legacy text format.
 #  permissions: The list of permissions to link to definition.
 Permissions can accept various contexts such as :
 #    flag=<linked-flag>: This context is used to link the permission to a GD specific flag.
 Ex. 'flag=block-break' would link permission to GD's block-break flag
 #    source=<id>: This context is used to specify a source id such as 'minecraft:creeper'.
 #    target=<id>: This context is used to specify a target id such as 'minecraft:chest'.
 #    state=<properties>: This context is used to specify a blockstate property such as 'state=lit:true'.
 # Note: All flag definitions that contain a definition context of 'gd_claim_default' or 'gd_claim_override' will be applied to permissions during server startup.
 # Note: Required if no source or target context is specified, the permission will default to ALL.
 # Note: Commonly used contexts are : flag, source, target, state, used_item, item_name, world, server
 # These contexts may change, See https://github.com/bloodmc/GriefDefender/wiki/Contexts for latest information.

 minecraft {
+    enabled=true
     groups {
         admin {
             # Set to true if this flag group is for admin use only.